| Education for Life: Preparing Children to Meet

 basic methods to increase a child's happiness)

 Chapter 12: Every Child an Einstein?
-(A
+(A practical guide

-all different specific gravities and hence potentials.)
+gravities and hence potentials.)

-13: The Case against Atheism (Children
+Chapter 13: The Case

-The Tools of Maturity
+Chapter 14: The Tools of Maturity

 (Explanations of what each of these tools are as well as the weaknesses